-The plan is discussed in more detail in Appendix-F and includes discussions on aerial patrols, substation testing programs, and more details on distribution inspections.
+Please refer to VEC's Maintenance Plan (separate document) which includes discussions on aerial patrols, substation testing programs, and more details on distribution inspections.

-7.4.4 System Protection
+4.4.
+System Protection

 VEC designs its power system protection to automatically detect faults that occur on the system and sectionalize or isolate the faulted lines from the rest of the electrical network.
 The aim is to improve both worker and public safety, minimize damage, and improve the overall service reliability of the power system while preventing outages for a larger number of members.
 VEC utilizes the following system protection equipment designed to automatically coordinate with one another to sense system faults and sectionalize or isolate the system closest to the faulted parts: